AdobeDocs/workfront.en/help/quicksilver/workfront-basics/priorities/prioritize-work-items.md

 # Prioritize important work items

 You can use the My Focus column to prioritize your work.
-The My Focus column is a personal value and does not impact task or issue data.
+The My Focus column is a personal value and does not impact the priority set on the task or issue.

 ## Prioritize your work with the My Focus column

 {{step1-to-priorities}}

-1. Locate the work item you want to focus on.
+1. Locate the work item that you want to focus on.
 1. In the **My Focus** column, choose one of the following focus levels:

     | Focus     | Description |